 Talent Grant Fee: provides funds to give grants to students who demonstrate outstanding talents in extracurricular activities.
 Examples include art, theatre, student government, band, etc.

 A $15 nonrefundable transcript fee is assessed the first semester a student matriculates to Western Illinois University.
 This one-time fee entitles the student to unlimited transcripts at no additional cost.

-All graduate students who enroll for nine hours or more during the spring and fall, or six or more hours for summer, are assessed health insurance.
-All graduate assistants under contract to the University will be assessed student health insurance.
-A brochure explaining the coverage of the student health insurance program is available at the Student Health Insurance Office, Beu Health Center, lower level, (309) 298-1882.
 Student health insurance may be waived if the student provides proof of equal or better deductible.
-Waiver request forms are available at the Student Health Insurance Office.
-Completed forms must be received in the office by the tenth day of the fall/spring semester and the sixth day of summer session.
-Information and forms are available at student.services.wiu.edu/beu/insurance.
+Waiver request forms are available at the Student Health Insurance Office in Beu Health Center.
+Completed forms must be received in the office by the tenth day of the fall or spring semester and the sixth day of the summer session.
+Information and forms are available at student.services.wiu.edu/beu/insurance/index.asp.